bgarlow/test/instructions/readme.md

 *   Active voice, start with a verb
 *   Limit: 72 characters

+---

 ### Description

+This is the Template description that will be displayed in the product.

 #### Goal: What it does, why it’s valuable, and how the template works.